nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 Triaging follows these steps:

 * Find an issue somebody should look at
-* Be that somebody and see if the issue is useful for a developer
+* Be that somebody and see if the issue content is useful for a developer
 * Reply and close, ask a question, add information or a label.
 * Find the next bug-to-be-dealt-with and repeat!